E-Sid/scripts/README.md

 - `.bat` files are batch files that run under FreeDOS, and could be used on MS-Windows command prompt `cmd.exe`
 - `.bas` files are BASIC files that run under FreeBASIC which could be installed on GNU/Linux or MS-Windows or run online on a browser
 - `.rexx` files refer to REXX files which are platform independent, they run under Unix, Amiga & Amiga-like OS (eg Amiga OS4, MorphOS & AROS), they can run under GNU/Linux if REXX is installed
-- `.awk` files refer to AWK programming language, they run under Unix, GNu/Linux, MacOS, Haiku.
+- `.awk` files refer to AWK programming language, they run under Unix, GNu/Linux, BSD, MacOS, Haiku.

 ## General Instructions
 - In all the files.
 You can type the entry (numerical number) and press ENTER (Return)